deuscode/PowerShell/test/tools/WebListener/README.md

 cd bin
 dotnet WebListener.dll ServerCert.pfx password 8083 8084 8085 8086
 ```

+**NOTE**: `ServerCert.pfx` is no longer a static asset
+and you will need to create your own certificate for this purpose.
+The `SelfSignedCertificate` module in the PowerShell Gallery provides this functionality.

 The test site can then be accessed via `http://localhost:8083/`, `https://localhost:8084/`, `https://localhost:8085/`, or `https://localhost:8086/`.